-The healthcare industry as well has evolved with technology.
-Patients can now visit virtual doctors or access electronic health records - all with a single mouse click.
+The healthcare industry has evolved with technology.
+Patients can now visit virtual doctors or access electronic health records – all with a single mouse click.
 Many of these advancements have helped patients receive better care, and remove the possibility of medical mistakes and their occurrence.

 - Note-taking during patient appointments

 - Taking phone calls and responding to messages.

 - Pre-authorizing medical procedures

 - Available to answer questions on the practices’ website or social media.

 Virtual medical assistants work remotely and can access the physician’s office computer network, phones, and files via software.
 They can do almost anything an in-office employee would be able to do, but they cost much less.

 Here are four ways a virtual medical assistant could boost your healthcare practice.

 1. They prevent doctor burnout